ajavid34/PINN_channel-estimation/README.md

 ## Dataset

 There is a dataset of two environments and two different frequency bands in the upper mid-band simulated in Wireless Insite.
 Channel information, where each channel is associated with one array position and contains 25 paths.
-You can use make_correct_channels.py to make the channel tensors according to the paper for further evaluations.
+You can use <em> make_correct_channels.py </em> to make the channel tensors according to the paper for further evaluations.

 ## Neural Network

-The Python codes for the network design and training are in Model.py and train.py, respectively.
+The Python codes for the network design and training are in <em>Model.py</em> and <em>train.py</em>, respectively.
 If you are using other datasets, you might need to adjust the parameters accordingly.